 As things dry up throughout March the herds might split into smaller groups focused on areas with the best conditions.
 In late March the long rains begin.

-Where to stay During the months January through March the migration is best observed from a luxury mobile camp as there are no permanent high end properties in this area (unless you count Lake Masek Tented Camp which is decent).
-We have run into problems with flies (the common household variety) at several camps over the years.
+During the months January through March the migration is best observed from a comfortable mobile camp – it is a bucket list experience to spend a few nights under canvas.
+We have run into problems with flies (the common household variety) at several mobile camps in this area over the years.
 Lake Masek Tented Camp is the only nice, high end, permanent property around.
 The simple, but personality packed, Ndutu Safari Lodge is a great value for those willing to compromise a bit on comfort.
 For those of you who must have luxury Mwiba Lodge is a great option this time of year.
 It is quite a ways from the wildebeest action but they offer private vehicles for all guests and a day trip from the lodge can be made to the Ndutu area to catch the migration.

 From late March through early May Tanzania’s long rains are in full effect with regular downpours.
 It is considered off season for wildlife viewing and many lodges and camps close down.
 Grass can grow past the roof of your Land Rover and roads are often impassable.
 I remember one year standing outside my Land Rover which I had left in low gear.
 The wheels were slowly spinning but the car didn’t move an inch.
 The volcanic soil was as slippery as, and not unlike, chocolate cake frosting!
 With few spying eyes the wildebeest begin breeding at this time.